Your recovery works offline — no servers, no vendor lock-in.

 Windows now, Linux beta, macOS planned.

-1. Download the app & tools from GitHub Releases (or export the Self-Contained Recovery Kit Windows ZIP inside the app).
+1. Download tools from GitHub Releases, or export the Self-Contained Recovery Kit ZIP from inside the app.

 2. Extract and run recovery_cli.